gatsbyjs/gatsby/docs/docs/glossary/hydration.md

 [Server-side rendering](/docs/glossary/server-side-rendering/) makes HTML available to the client _before_ JavaScript loads.
 Your site visitors can see and read your content even if it is not fully interactive.
 Server rendering eliminates the blank page problem.
 Rendered HTML also makes it easier for search engines and social media crawlers to consume your site.
 Server-side rendering also has a drawback: every URL request requires another round trip to the server.

-Hydration lets us take a hybrid approach.
+Hydration lets you take a hybrid approach.

-> **Note:** You'll sometimes see developers use _re-hydration_ used instead of _hydration_.
+> **Note:** You'll sometimes see developers use re-hydration instead of hydration.
 They're interchangeable.

 Gatsby's build process uses [Node.js](/docs/glossary/node/) and [`ReactDOMServer`](https://reactjs.org/docs/react-dom-server.html) to create two different versions of your site.
 Each URL is available as both a static HTML page, and as a JavaScript component.